diegomendezp/Ironhack-lectures-v3/content/module1/Week 2/Day 3/01 - Canvas Basic Animations.md

    If you’ve saved the state, restore it before drawing a new frame.

 4. **Draw animated shapes**
-   The step where you do the actual frame rendering.
+   The step where you do the actual frame rendering/drawing.